-During the six months ended March 31, 2023, the Company purchased \$387 in residuals using a combination of cash on hand and borrowings on the Company's revolving credit facility.
+During the six months ended March 31, 2024 and 2023, the Company purchased residuals for \$4,466 and \$387 of consideration, respectively.
+The purchases were funded with a combination of cash on hand and borrowings on the Company's revolving credit facility.
 The acquired residual buyout intangible asset has an estimated amortization period of eight years.
-The Company did not acquire any residuals during the six months ended March 31, 2022.